This post may contain affiliate links. Please read my disclosure policy.

 how to make

-- Preheat the oven to 350 degrees F. Line a 9×4″ baking loaf pan with parchment paper and spray with cooking spray.
+1. Preheat the oven to 350 degrees F. Line a 9×4″ baking loaf pan with parchment paper and spray with cooking spray.
 Mash the banana in a medium-sized mixing bowl with a fork.

 Be sure to use a RIPE banana!
 The riper the banana, the sweeter your bread will be!